Professor-G/MicroLIA/docs/source/Examples.rst

 With our training data loaded we can create our machine learning engine with MicroLIA's `models module <https://microlia.readthedocs.io/en/latest/autoapi/MicroLIA/models/index.html>`_.

-Unless set otherwise, when creating the model three optimization procedures will automatically run, in the following order:
+Unless turned off, when creating the model three optimization procedures will automatically run, in the following order:

--  Any missing values (NaN) will be imputed using the `sklearn implementation of the k Nearest Neighbors imputation algorithm <https://scikit-learn.org/stable/modules/generated/sklearn.impute.KNNImputer.html>`_.
-The imputer will be saved so that it can be applied to transform new, unseen data, therefore solving the issue of missing values.
+-  Missing values (NaN) will be imputed using the `sklearn implementation of the k Nearest Neighbors imputation algorithm <https://scikit-learn.org/stable/modules/generated/sklearn.impute.KNNImputer.html>`_.
+The imputer will be saved so that it can be applied to transform new, unseen data, serving as a workaround for the issue of missing data values.

 -  The features that contain information will be selected using the Boruta algorithm developed by `Kursa and Rudnicki 2011 <https://arxiv.org/pdf/1106.5112.pdf>`_.
 While bagging algorithms like the Forest Random are robust to irrelevant features, computation-wise it is imperative that we compute only the features that are helpful.